 Taste - ever tasted someone's perfumes?
 Well, that's not what I'm talking about.
 Control this sense by offering small treats to your customers throughout the store (candies, gum, cookies, etc.).
 Whatever is appropriate to your atmosphere, whatever adds to the other senses.
 It's a small investment that will help you stand out, be unique, and offer that small gesture of "I care about you".

 Even though this is the last one on the list, I came around in a circle to the beginning to finish with another strong element that you, most likely, are failing to have or create.

 Brand element (personality) will help create the blueprint for your other 4 elements, it's like your thumb.
 It closes the fist, yet it's the first finger you usually think of.
 It's one of those key features that separates humans from the rest of the animals, an ability to hold your coffee mug without dropping it.
 Woohoo.

 The brand element makes your brand alive, it makes it human, it makes customers want to do business with you, it makes it memorable.

 The colors you choose to represent it, the way employees behave, the way you interact with your customers, it's all in the personality.
 Remember what I said earlier?
 Personality is priceless...
 It doesn't matter if it's a human or not, personality makes everything warm and fuzzy, something you can engage with, something you can love, something you can talk to, something you can hug, something you can trust!

 Well, Sears and Kmart have none of these.
 They are all over the place, with no direction, no personality, no customers, and no future.
 After all, being dead isn't profitable.
 That's why they are failing, that's why thousands of people are losing their jobs due to store closings, that's why they need to wake up and smell the roses.

-Now that’s my retail manifesto.
-It’s your right to disagree with me, but if you do, share the reason why in the comments below.
+Now that's my retail manifesto.
+It's your right to disagree with me, but if you do, share the reason why by tweeting me.